 4 Common Misconceptions about Yom Kippur, Day of Atonement

-When the author of Hebrews wrote about the high priest entering the holy of holies once a year, he assumed that his readers knew what he meant.
+When the author of Hebrews wrote about the high priest entering the holy of holies once a year, he assumed that his readers knew he was talking about the Day of Atonement.
 He was, after all, writing to a bunch of Hebrews.
 But even today, I expect most Christians read Hebrews 9 knowing perfectly well what he is talking about:

 These preparations having thus been made, the priests go regularly into the first section, performing their ritual duties, but into the second only the high priest goes, and he but once a year, and not without taking blood, which he offers for himself and for the unintentional sins of the people.
 (Hebrews 9::6-7)

-At no point does he mention the words “Day of Atonement”, but the point is clear – he is drawing the parallel between Yeshua and the priest going into the holy of holies on Yom Kippur.
+At no point does he mention the words “Day of Atonement”, but the point is clear – he is drawing the parallel between Yeshua and the priest going into the holy of holies on Yom Kippur, (Hebrew for Day of Atonement).
 Yeshua is our great high priest who has done the work “once and for all”.
 Atonement was well and truly made for every sinner, Jew and Gentile, for all time.
 We know about the annual ritual he is referring to.

 The myth of the rope